Edison Electric Institute: Grid security

 The energy grid is a complex, interconnected network of generation, transmission, distribution, control, and communication technologies.
 Any of these can be damaged by either natural events or malicious attacks such as cyber or physical attacks.
 The electric power industry has engaged with a series of initiatives meant to protect the energy grid from these threats.
 The industry collaborates with the National Institute of Standards and Technology, the North American Electric Reliability Corporation, and federal intelligence and law enforcement agencies.

 On September 20, 2018, EEI announced that it supported the Trump Administration's unveiled National Cyber Strategy.
 The protection of critical infrastructure such as the electric grid were included in the National Cyber Strategy.

 Hurricane Maria

 After Hurricane Maria hit the island of Puerto Rico in 2017, the federal government invested $3.2 billion into restoring the island's power grid.
 The Edison Electric Institute deployed Carlos D. Torres, a retired vice president at Consolidated Edison, to Puerto Rico to coordinate storm rebuilding of the power grid.
 Subsequently, Torres was appointed by Gov. Ricardo Rossello as coordinator for storm restoration.

 Unmanned aircraft

 EEI supports the use of drones (unmanned aircraft systems, or UAS) by electric power companies to maintain electric grids and restore downed service.
 In July 2016, Congress passed legislation (H.R.
 636) that "includes provisions supporting electric power companies utilizing unmanned aircraft systems (UAS) for energy grid maintenance and service restoration."

+Artificial intelligence power requirements

+Between 2025 and 2029, U.S. electric utilities are projected to spend $1.1 trillion (U.S) on new capital projects to meet surging electricity demand, according to the EEI’s 2024 Financial Review.
+In 2024 alone, utilities brought 52 gigawatts of new generation online—an 11% increase from the prior year—while grid-scale energy-storage capacity expanded by 54%.

+Some technology companies, unable to wait for the grid to catch up, are now building their own generating stations—a role reversal deemed improbable a few years ago – something most tech companies are not happy to do.
+Most tech executives would rather buy power than produce it.
+A data center can use as much electricity as 1,000 Walmarts annually; AI searches use 10x the power of a Google search.
+Data centers used less than 2% of total U.S. power before 2020, but by 2028 could use as much as 12%.

+This power need is most dramatic in the U.S. which should remain the world’s largest user of data centers through the decade.
+AI’s power problem stems from two converging trends.
+First, energy intensity—the electricity required for each computation—rises for every generation of AI compared with traditional data processing.
+Second, the scale of computation itself has increased: training and running large language models demand orders of magnitude more server capacity than conventional workloads.